bluelamar/mongo-clt-api/README.md

 )
 ```

-The **mongoclt** api will use a field called "key" by default when creating the user entries.
+The **mongoclt** api will make a field called "key" by default when creating any entry in the db.
-The **key** field is used for doing reads of data entries as well.
+The **key** field is used for doing reads of data entries.
-The user may change the name of the the key field from the default **key** with the following:
+The user may change the name of the the key field from the default **key** to one of their choosing with the following:
 ```
 func SetKeyFieldName(keyName string)
 ```

 The **mongoclt** api allows normalization of errors returned to the calling application.
 The errors to be translated are those returned by mongodb.
-The normalized errors can be set by:
+The normalized errors can be set by the following function.
+Note that the **mongoErrStr** need all be a partial message, you only need specify enough to make it unique for the error you will normalize.
 ```
 func SetErrorMap(mongoErrStr, normalizedErrStr string)
 ```